Professional and experienced marketers need the right tools to help them effectively promote and sell their products or services.

-In addition to being the largest PPC advertising network, Google also offers a great selection of free tools, like Google Analytics and Keyword Planner, to help you make your marketing efforts as impactful as possible.
+In addition to being the largest PPC advertising network, Google also offers a great selection of free tools, like Google Analytics (which has embedded analytics capabilities) and Keyword Planner, to help you make your marketing efforts as impactful as possible.

 Moreover, Google Display Network (GDN) leads the industry with PPC media advertising available on websites like YouTube, Blogger, and some of the most visited websites around the world.

 - The broadest reach of customers worldwide (over 90% of Internet users worldwide);